 Now that all the bills and credit card statements are out of their hiding places…make a list.
 Who do you owe, what is the total amount you owe them, how much do you have to pay each month, when is the payment due?

 You can use a spreadsheet for creating this list and organizing the information.
 There are also many printable planners available online as well as interactive planners.

 Any one of these listing methods will work.
 The action item in this step is to make a complete list of all of your debts.

 Tip: Once you get to this point, it is time to make a promise not to incur any more debt while you are paying off your consumer debt.
 The goal is to reduce your debt as quickly as possible.
 That will not happen if you keep using your credit cards.
 If cutting them up is the only way to avoid using the cards, DO IT!

 The first thing you will want to do is negotiate lower interest rates.
 Most credit card interest rates are at least 14% with many of them as much as 30%.

-You read the horror stories on the back of your credit card statements about how long it will take you to pay your account in full if you make only the minimum payment each month.
+You can read the horror stories on the back of your credit card statements about how long it will take you to pay your account in full if you make only the minimum payment each month.